 REPRODUCTION

-Leach’s Storm Petrels are considered highly pelagic and only approach the land for breeding.
+Leach’s Storm Petrels are considered highly pelagic and only approach land for breeding.
 Breeding takes place in higher latitude than those of the archipelago of the Azores.
 The incubation of a single egg (milky-white) lasts at around 37-50 days.
 The juveniles will reach the fledgling stage, first flight, at around 50-60 days.

 VOCAL BEHAVIOR